glorianetran/TechStudio/README.md

 ### Notes
 * For security purposes, this project was created on BitBucket and then imported over to GitHub.
-* Because this is a public repository, the API key is not present.
-Therefore, a clone of this project will not run.
+* Because this is a public repository the API key is not present.
+Therefore a clone of this project will not run.
 Please checkout the heroku link.